mantidproject/mantid/docs/source/algorithms/FFTPreProcessing-v1.rst

 `Apodization functions <http://mathworld.wolfram.com/ApodizationFunction.html>`_ can be used to remove data with large errors.
 These are usualy found at large time scales.
 These take a decay constant (:math:`\tau` ) that determines the rate at which the data goes to zero.
-The time the function is evaluated at is denoted by :math:`R`.
+The time the function is evaluated at is denoted by :math:`t`.
 The current implementation includes the following functions:

 - None.